AnAverageGitUser/aseprite-companion/README.md

       - This was changed in version `2.0.0`.
 - tag v1.0.0
   - First release of the aseprite companion.
-  - Added `Color Shades`: Quickly create color shade ramps from a selected base color.
+  - Added `Color Shades` dialog: Quickly create color shade ramps from a selected base color.
 Some options like hue, saturation and lightness are available.
     - If you have more complex needs for creating color shade ramps I suggest you have a look at [Chaonic's Palette Helper](https://chaonic.itch.io/aseprite-palette-helper)